Frank Richards (British Army soldier)

-Career
+Early life

 Richards, an orphan, was brought up by his aunt and maternal uncle in Blaina, Monmouthshire, where, in the 1890s, he worked as a coal miner.
-His cousin David Thomas Richards (1883-1932) enlisted in the South Wales Borderers on 29 June 1898 and served in the Boer War.
+His cousin David Thomas Richards (1883–1932) enlisted in the South Wales Borderers on 29 June 1898 and served in the Second Boer War.
 He visited his local recruitment sergeant in 1900, and tried to persuade him he was over 18 years old, but was told to come back in 12 months.
 A year later, he enlisted at Brecon.
-He joined the Royal Welch Fusiliers in April 1901 and served in India and Burma from 1902-09 when, having completed eight years with the colours, he transferred to the Army Reserve for the remaining four years of his twelve year enlistment.
+He joined the Royal Welch Fusiliers in April 1901 and served in India and Burma from 1902–09 when, having completed eight years with the colours, he transferred to the Army Reserve for the remaining four years of his twelve year enlistment.
 He extended his reserve service for a further four years in 1912.

+First World War

 A reservist soldier when war broke out in August 1914, working as a timber assistant, Richards rejoined the 2nd Battalion Royal Welch Fusiliers, in which he remained for the duration of the war.
 It was while drinking in the bar of the Castle Hotel at Blaina that he heard the news of the outbreak of war.

-Remarkably, Richards saw action in virtually all of the major British campaigns on the Western Front without suffering any notable injury.
-The conditions in damp, unhealthy trenches had a detrimental effect upon his health.
+Richards, who at no point rose above the rank of private during the war, refusing any offer of promotion, was awarded the Distinguished Conduct Medal and Military Medal and saw action in virtually all of the major British campaigns on the Western Front without suffering any notable injury.
+The conditions in damp, unhealthy trenches, however, had a detrimental effect upon his health.
 In addition to malaria and rheumatism he had haemorrhoids, aggravated by the trench environment, which necessitated substantial surgery.
 Unable to return to the coal mines following the war because of this decline in his physical health, Richards was obliged to earn his living from numerous temporary jobs.